cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 8. Customize Checkout fields from the WooCheckout menu item in the WordPress Administration.

 == Changelog ==

+= 4.3 =
+* Fixed: Security issue where Categorize Uploaded Files is selected
+* Changed: Disabled Categorize Uploaded Files feature
+* Added: Plugin Upgrade notice for this release
+* Fixed: File picker not working for Additional Checkout section
+* Added: Nonce support for file picker fields

+= 4.2.6 =
+* Fixed: PHP 7.3 warning for incorrect use of continue (thanks @ceyar)
+* Changed: Adjusted some Admin styling to the WordPress Admin default

 = 4.2.5 =
 * Fixed: Updated required field to match WooCommerce 3.5+ (thanks @sirachote)